 Let Cool – Cool the muffins in the pan for 10 minutes before moving them to wire cooling racks.

 Substitutions – Walnuts can be substituted for the pecans in this recipe or left out all together.

 Don’t Overbake – Check the muffins after they have been baking 20 minutes and lightly press on the tops to see if they stay firm.
 If they sink a bit, they need to bake a few more minutes

 To Store – Keep in an airtight container or zip lock bag for up to a week or in the freezer for up to 3 months.

-More Healthy Breakfast Recipes:
+More Healthy Breakfast Recipes On The Blog:

 - Chocolate Overnight Oats

-- Baked Banana Oatmeal
+- Banana Baked Oatmeal